Istmina

-Istmina is a municipality and town in the Chocó Department, Colombia.
-The town of Istmina was founded in 1834 by Juan Nepomuceno Mosquera, initially with the name of San Pablo.
+Istmina is a small city and municipality in the Chocó Department, Colombia.
+The city of Istmina was founded in 1834 by Juan Nepomuceno Mosquera, initially with the name of San Pablo.
 The name was changed in 1903 to Istmina, a contraction of isthmus and minas (mines), two characteristics of the area.
 The municipality covers 1880 km2, with an average elevation of 79 m, and an average temperature of 26.7 C. Istmina is located 75 km from the departmental capital, Quibdó.

 Climate

 Istmina has a very wet tropical rainforest climate (Af).